Okikiolayemi94/Okikiolayemi94/README.md

 - 👋 Hi, I’m @Okikiolayemi94
-- 👀 I’m interested in c# .NET, HTML, CSS and Javascript
-- 🌱 I’m currently learning C#,HTML,CSS, Javascript and BootStrap
+- 🌱 C# and Golang Dev.
-- 💞️ I’m looking to collaborate on Web and Mobile Software development
+- 💞️ I’m looking to collaborate on Software development
 - 📫 You can reach me via: akangbeolayemi@gmail.com and +2348131181106

 <!---